slackapi/slack-github-action/README.md

 ##### Updating a message

-Following up on a message after it's posted, such as updates for a build status, can be done by chaining multiple steps together using outputs from past steps as inputs to current ones:
+Following up on a message after it's posted, such as using the [`chat.update`][chat.update] method to share updates for a build status, can be done by chaining multiple steps together using outputs from past steps as inputs to current ones:

 ```yaml
 - name: Initiate the deployment launch sequence